aesim-tech/simba-python-examples/44. Modulation Strategies Motor Drive/readme.md

 | Magnet | NdFeB, Br=1.2 (T)  |

-### Control
+### Control & Modulation Strategy

 A DQ control has been implemented (described in [another example](../13.
 Inverter Efficiency Map/readme.md) allowing to realize the closed control loop for driving the motor drive inverter.

 ![Drawing](fig/drawing.png)

-#### Modulation strategy

-Several modulation strategies have been considered in this example.
-In fact, this example is intended to use different modulation strategies and compare the losses of both inverter (conduction and switching losses) and motor (iron and copper losses).
-Of course, different switching frequencies will be used (20, 40 and 60 kHz).
-Thefore, a relation between frequency and modulation strategy can be easily highlighted.
+Several modulation strategies have been considered to evaluate their influence on losses of both inverter (conduction and switching losses) and motor (iron and copper losses).
+Different switching frequencies have also be used (20, 40 and 60 kHz).
+Therefore, a relation between frequency and modulation strategy can be easily highlighted.

 In this traction motor drive system, 3 modulation strategies will be used: